1996 United States presidential election in Oregon

 The 1996 United States presidential election in Oregon took place on November 5, 1996, as part of the 1996 United States presidential election.
 Voters chose seven representatives, or electors to the Electoral College, who voted for president and vice president.

 Oregon was won by President Bill Clinton (D) over Senator Bob Dole (R-Kansas), with Clinton winning 47.2% to 39.1% for a margin of 8.1%.
 Billionaire businessman Ross Perot (Reform-Texas) finished in third, with 8.8% of the popular vote.
+With a margin of victory of 8.09% for Clinton, the state voted 0.42% to the right of the nation at-large and became the closest to the national results.

 Oregon was one of thirteen states where, on the election ballot, James Campbell of California, Perot's former boss at IBM, was listed as a stand-in candidate for vice president.

 As of the 2024 presidential election, this is the last occasion when the Democratic nominee has carried Gilliam, Morrow and Coos Counties.
 It is also the last time any Eastern Oregon county voted for the Democratic candidate.